‘Protech Radon 400’ Gas Membrane Added to Product Portfolio

 – ‘Thicker’ Doesn’t Mean ‘Better’: Membranes that are significantly thicker than 0.4mm may provide specifiers peace of mind but will more difficult to install on-site.
 Cumbersome membranes may work against fine detailing work in corners and around floor penetrations, resulting in an imperfect ground gas seal and costly remediations.

 In response, the A. Proctor Group Ltd. have unveiled their latest ground gas protection membrane: Protech Radon 400.
-This membrane is reinforced to resist stretching and elongation, and can be used with both solid and suspended ground floor applications.
+This membrane is reinforced to resist stretching and elongation.
 Made of virgin material, Protech Radon 400 is extremely robust but remains flexible and easy to handle, even at very low temperatures.
 The membrane junctions can be taped or welded and, at just over 0.4mm thick, makes detailing quick and easy